bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 Networking issues and unexpected pod evacuations or restarts
 - When these situations occur, it can affect one or more of the components needed to perform the credential processing on either the BC Registries or OrgBook side.
 These situations typically only cause a temporary discrepancy that will be fixed the next time the BC Registry Agent's event processor runs.

-## What causes the alert condition to surface?

-In general we see these notifications when the BC Registries Audit scripts detect any discrepancy between the data in the BC Registries database(s) and the data in the OrgBook.

-For Example: Corp Registration Date mis-match for: BC0111208 BC Reg: "2004-03-26 00:00:00", OrgBook: "" Corp Name mis-match for: BC0441779 BC Reg: "0441779 B.C.
-LTD.", OrgBook: "441779 B.C.
-LTD."
-Topic not found for: BC1383101

 ### What steps are needed to resolve the issue?